Scott W. Tunis MD FACS |

 So, “Do Vitamins Work?”

-Most scientists, athletes, and coaches will agree that taking a daily, high quality, targeted nutritional supplement which contains the appropriate vitamins, minerals, anti-oxidants, and micro-nutrients is an essential part of the complete lifestyle of an endurance athlete.
+Most scientists, athletes, and coaches will agree that taking a daily, high quality, targeted nutritional supplement that contains the appropriate vitamins, minerals, anti-oxidants, and micro-nutrients is an essential part of the complete lifestyle of an endurance athlete.